JetBrains/teamcity-documentation/topics/integrating-teamcity-with-docker.md

 TeamCity comes with Docker Support, implemented as a bundled [plugin](https://plugins.jetbrains.com/plugin/10062-docker-support).

+>To learn how to run Docker inside an agent container and read other information about TeamCity agent Docker images, read our documentation in [Docker Hub](https://hub.docker.com/r/jetbrains/teamcity-agent/).

 ## Requirements

 The integration requires [Docker](https://docs.docker.com/engine/installation/) installed on the build agents.
 To use the [Docker Compose](docker-compose.md) build runner, install [Docker Compose](https://docs.docker.com/compose/install/) as well.